VPNL/fLoc/README.md

 ### Stimulus Conditions

-Each of the five stimulus conditions in the localizer is associated with two related stimulus sets (144 images per set):
+Each of the five stimulus conditions in the localizer is associated with two related stimulus sets with 144 images per set (see below for examples):

 - Bodies
     + body — whole bodies with cropped heads